suryajeetlondhe/flutter_interview_questions/README.md

 needed.

 ---

-93) What is the purpose of the Material Design Icons package in Flutter?
+93.What is the purpose of the Material Design Icons package in Flutter?
+---
-    The Material Design Icons package in Flutter provides a set of ready-to-use icons that follow Google’s Material Design guidelines.
+The Material Design Icons package in Flutter provides a set of ready-to-use icons that follow
+    Google’s Material Design guidelines.

 🎯 Purpose: